 History

-The New Mexico Caregivers Coalition (NMCC) was created to advocate for and support paid professional caregivers as well as family caregivers.
+advocate for and support paid professional caregivers as well as family caregivers.

 Planning and infrastructure development was paid for through seed funding by the Developmental Disabilities Planning Council.
-Following the Listening Sessions, 2009 began with a calendar of community events, induction of a first Board of Directors and leadership development and training for members.
+Following the Listening Sessions, 2009 began with a calendar of community events, induction of a first Board of Directors, and leadership development and training for members.

-Today, the New Mexico Caregivers Coalition is led by a Board representative of all regions of New Mexico, the various occupations within the field and the populations served by caregivers.
+Today, the New Mexico Caregivers Coalition is led by a Board representative of all regions of New Mexico, the various occupations within the field, and the populations served by caregivers.

 Direct care workers’ salaries nationally and in New Mexico are often below the median area income.
 The average hourly wage of a New Mexico home health care aide was $9.51/hour in 2018.
 Thanks to state leadership, our Governor and Legislature increased the minimum wage beginning in 2019.
 At the same time, NMCC advocated for and won changes to state law such that caregivers came under minimum wage and overtime protections.